Leonard Ravenhill

-Leonard Ravenhill (18 June 1907 – 27 November 1994) was an English Christian evangelist and author who focused on the subjects of prayer and revival.
+Leonard Ravenhill (18 June 1907 – 27 November 1994) was a British Christian evangelist and author who focused on the subjects of prayer and revival.
 He is best known for challenging western evangelicalism (through his books and sermons) to compare itself to the early Christian Church as chronicled in the Book of Acts.
 His most notable book is Why Revival Tarries which has sold over a million copies worldwide.

 Biography

-Born in Leeds, in Yorkshire, England, on 18 June 1907, Ravenhill was educated at Cliff College in England and sat under the ministry of Samuel Chadwick.
+Leonard Ravenhill was born in Leeds in 1907.
+He was educated at Cliff College in England and sat under the ministry of Samuel Chadwick.
 He was a student of church history, with a particular interest in Christian revival.
 His evangelistic meetings during the Second World War drew large crowds.
 Many converts devoted themselves to Christian ministry and foreign missions.

 In 1939, he married an Irish nurse, Martha (1912-2001).
-The Ravenhills had three sons: Paul, David, and Philip.
-Paul and David are Christian ministers.
-Philip was in ministry for a while before moving on to specialize in African art history.
-Philip died of a heart attack in 1997.
+The Ravenhills had three sons.

 In 1950, Ravenhill and his family moved from Great Britain to the United States.
 In the 1960s they travelled within the United States, holding tent revivals and evangelistic meetings.

-In the 1980s, Ravenhill moved to a home near Lindale, Texas, a short distance from Last Days Ministries Ranch.
+In 1978, Ravenhill moved to Garden Valley, Texas, a short distance from Last Days Ministries Ranch.
 He regularly taught classes at LDM and was a mentor to the late Keith Green.
 He also spent some time teaching at Bethany College of Missions in Minnesota and some time in Seguin, Texas.

 Among others influenced by Ravenhill were Keith Green, Charles Stanley, Paul Washer, and David Wilkerson.

 He was a close friend of pastor and writer A.W.
 Tozer as well as singer Keith Green.

 Through his teaching and books, Ravenhill addressed the disparities he perceived between the New Testament Church and the Church in his time and called for adherence to the principles of biblical revival.